SuperCoolPencil/CirclePong/README.md

 ## Overview

 CirclePong is a console-based reinterpretation of the classic Pong game, played on a circular field.
-Paddle move along the circumference of a circle, deflecting a ball that travels around the perimeter.
+Paddle move along the circumference of a circle, deflecting a ball that travels within a circle

 ## Controls